Welcome to HEARTHS,

 who left her country after the civil war in 1989. and was resettled to live at the Buduburam refugee camp in Ghana.

-During many conversations we discussed the fact that most people in Africa have no idea on how to help themselves,
+During many conversations we discussed the fact that most people in Africa have no idea on how to help themselves, but only look for others to help them.

 We then realized that giving them money to meet their short-term needs only helps for a moment, but then, after a while, they are in need again.